G-Core/product-documentation/documentation/cdn/cdn-resource-options/configure-live-streams-and-video-delivery-via-cdn-only-for-paid-tariffs.md

 ### 2. Create a CDN resource

-Create a CDN resource according to the "<a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-only-static-files" target="_blank">Create a CDN resource for only static files</a>" guide.
+Create a CDN resource according to the "<a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-only-static-files" target="_blank">Create a CDN resource for static assets only</a>" guide.

 ### 3. Set cache settings